 Kyoto bus #28 bus runs from Kyoto Station to Tenryuji Temple and Arashiyama.

-The #205 Kyoto city bus leaves Kyoto Station for Enmachi, Kitano Hakubaicho, Kinkakuji then turn east for Kita-Oji. south to Shijo Kawaramachi and then south of Kyoto Station to Kujo Shako-mae, near Toji Temple.
+The #205 Kyoto city bus leaves Kyoto Station for Enmachi, Kitano Hakubaicho, Kinkakuji then turns east for Kita-Oji, south to Shijo Kawaramachi and then heads south of Kyoto Station to Kujo Shako-mae, near Toji Temple.

 The #206 Kyoto city bus runs in a loop in both clockwise and anti-clockwise directions.
 Clockwise #206 buses leave from bus stand B4 and anti-clockwise #206 buses depart from bus stand A2.
 The buses stop at Kyoto National Museum, Gion, Heian Jingu, Daitokuji and Nijo Castle.